brohlf/technical-writing-portfolio/Discord Setup Tutorial/tutorial.md

 **Follow these steps** to rename a channel:
 <ol>
   <li>
-    Click on the gear icon to the right of the channel name, which will take you to the channel's settings page - see <b>Fig. 2.2.1</b>
+    Click on the gear icon to the right of the channel name, which will take you to the channel's settings page - see <b>Fig. 2.2.1</b>.
   </li>
   <li>
-    Change the server's name
+    Change the server's name.
   </li>
   <li>
-    Click on the green <em>Save Changes</em> button, which will appear at the bottom of the page
+    Click on the green <em>Save Changes</em> button, which will appear at the bottom of the page.
   </li>
 </ol>